frasertheking/DeepPrecip/README.md

 For testing the model code here, pre-processed example input data can be downloaded at the following link: https://frasertheking.com/downloads/deep_precip_example_data.zip

-You'll want to make and place this in a /data folder (or change the path in the code).
-You may also want to tweak the /model_out path (or create this folder) as well for testing.
+You'll want to place this in the data folder (or change the path in the code).

 ## Train/Test